 The pro: A fifteen-minute talk with this quicksilver can legitimately count as a visit to the gym.

 The con: They tend to be just as distracting as a fly trapped in a small space.
+Beware of any business meeting led by this person - you may not retain a thing they say.

 How to deal with them: Try to convince your manager to install speed bumps around the office.